k0retux/fuddly/docs/source/data_model.rst

   planned).

 charset
-  Used to specify a charset to be used within the node: it is particularly useful for nodes that contain regular expressions.
+  Used in the context of a `regular expression` ``contents``.
+It enables to specify the charset that will be considered for interpreting the regular expression and for creating the related nodes.
 Accepted attributes are:

   - ``MH.Charset.ASCII``
   - ``MH.Charset.ASCII_EXT`` (default)